xvzf/fireplace/Readme.md

 docker run -d --name timescaledb -p 127.0.0.1:5432:5432 -e POSTGRES_PASSWORD=password timescale/timescaledb:latest-pg11
 ```
 > Quick note: if you are running Fedora, you can swap `docker` by `sudo podman` and are good to go :-)

+## Running the application inside Docker/Kubernetes
+Fireplace is packed into a linux container and supposed to run as one.
+The image is hosted on [quay.io](https://quay.io/xvzf/fireplace)